 Association, Professional order and Union

-The Union is an organization whose solely mission is to defend the interests and rights of its workers from from different professions.
+The Union is an organization whose sole mission is to defend the interests and rights of its workers from different professions.
 The Union negotiates collective agreements.
-It is active in issues such as pay equity, work conditions, employment relationships, health and security in work places, group insurance plan, retirement fund, etc.
+It is active in issues such as pay equity, work conditions, employment relationships, health and security in work places, group insurance plans, retirement funds, etc.

 Free translation from French, seen in : Fréquences, vol 22, n°2, été 2011, Les traumatismes crânio-cérébraux, p.9